thedersen/backbone.validation/README.md

 	Backbone.Validation.bind(someView);

 ## A couple of conventions

-After performing validation, an `isValid` attribute is set on the model that is (obviously) `true` when all the attributes on the model is valid, otherwise `false`.

 The `Backbone.Validation.callbacks` contains two methods: `valid` and `invalid`.
 These are called (in addition to the `error` event raised by Backbone) after validation of an attribute is performed.